Leycester Meares: War service

 Meares served with the Australian Army in World War II, attained the rank of temporary lieutenant colonel and was mentioned in despatches.

 Community involvement

 He served as chairman of the National Advisory Council for the Handicapped, and was foundation chairman of Kidsafe from 1979.

+Justice Meares was the founding chair of the Australian Vietnam War Veterans' Trust (AVWVT) from 1985 until 1991.
+The AVWVT was the body responsible for distributing the Australian portion of the Agent Orange class action settlement in the US.
+AVWVT is now known as the Australian Veterans' Children Assistance Trust (AVCAT) and provides scholarships for the children and grandchildren of Australian veterans.